-Chief Fire Officer Sean Ruth and Deputy Chief Fire Officer Lee Neal retired after providing the fire service many dedicated years of service between them.
+Chief Fire Officer Sean Ruth and Deputy Chief Fire Officer Lee Neale retired after providing the fire service many dedicated years of service between them.

-Gavin Watts was appointed as Director of Operations and Chief Fire Officer, with Neil Stocker stepping into the role of director of public protection and Deputy Chief Fire officer.
-Kieran Amos was appointed to Assistance Chief Fire officer and is responsible for operations protection and prevention.
+Gavin Watts was appointed as Director of Operations and Chief Fire Officer, with Neil Stocker stepping into the role of Director of Public Protection and Deputy Chief Fire Officer.
+Kieran Amos was appointed to Assistant Chief Fire Officer and is responsible for Operations Protection and Prevention.

-Two new area managers, Jon Lacey and Jon Simpson, joined Adrian Murphy in July completing the team of six senior leaders with responsibilities for Risk and Improvements, People and Resilience and Response.
-Fire service structure chart is on the following page.
+Two new Area Managers, Jon Lacey and Jon Simpson, joined Adrian Murphy in July completing the team of six senior leaders with responsibilities for Risk and Improvements, People and Resilience and

-During the year the team has responded to a number of challenges, including preparing for the new Home Office Inspectorate program that will start to inspect fire and rescues service in 2018.
+Response.
+The service structure chart is on the following page.

-The Grenfell incident has also presented some challenges with increased activity in the areas of protection.
-The team is now developing action plans around the priorities set by the fire authority in the new Integrated Risk Management Plan.
+During the year the team has responded to a number of challenges, including preparing for the new Home Office Inspectorate programme that has started to inspect fire and rescue services in 2018.
+The Grenfell fire in London in June 2017 has also presented some challenges with increased activity in the areas of protection.
+The team is now developing action plans around the priorities set by the fire authority in the new Integrated Risk Management Plan (IRMP).